Certora/damn-vulnerable-defi/contracts/unstoppable/README.md

-# First Challenge
+# First Challenge: Halting Flash Loans

-## Challenge #1 - Halting Flash Loans
+## Challenge Overview

-In this challenge, there's a tokenized vault housing a million DVT tokens, currently offering free flash loans until a grace period ends.
-The task is to deactivate the vault's ability to offer flash loans.
+In this challenge, we aim to address vulnerabilities in a tokenized vault that offers free flash loans until a grace period ends.
+The primary objective is to deactivate the vault's ability to provide flash loans.

 ### 1. Contracts